Solo Stove Review

 The smokeless Solo Stove Review of the Ranger offers an excellent, efficient fire pit for car camping, beach grilling or even a backyard bonfire.
 You get all the benefits of the smokeless atmosphere Solo Stove is known for, with a big enough form to put logs inside.

 The Ranger uses dual air circulation for a scorching fire that is incredibly easy to get started.
-In addition, the Solo Stove Ranger is easy to move around at only 15 pounds and 15 x 12.5 inches.
+In addition, the Solo Stove Ranger is easy to move around at only 16 pounds (version 1.0 was 15 pounds) and 15 x 12.5 inches.

 Solo Stove added an easy-to-clean ash pan and base plate for leftover embers in the Ranger.
 They also added a removable fire ring that sits on top of the Ranger to center the smokeless flames for even heat.